Snow Routes & Service

 4. Route information will be posted under Rider Alerts on our website, on our Facebook page and can also be accessed via our customer service phone line, 425-257-7777.

-Routes with snow routes: 3, 6, 8, 18, 29 and 70.
-Routes NOT included in the booklet have no assigned snow route and are expected to operate on their normal route, even during snow!
+Severe weather can hit at any time.
+Snow routes are established for Routes 3, 6, 8, 18 and 29, as these are most commonly impacted by snowy/icy conditions.
+Routes NOT listed have no assigned snow route and usually can operate on their normal route, even during snow!

 Please be aware that as snow and icy conditions cause general traffic to slow it may also cause delays to bus service even if routes are using a snow route.